Henry de Beaumont: Service with Edward Balliol and later career

-In Scotland, Robert's infant son, David II was king, bringing the inevitable tensions that follow from a royal minority.
-Edward, for the time being at least, maintained the peace with Scotland, but he was known to share the views of many of his countrymen that Northampton was a turpis pax - a shameful peace.
-In 1330, Edward III would make a formal request to the Scottish Crown to restore the lands of Beaumont's earldom to him, which was refused.
+Following Edward III's overthrow of Mortimer in 1330, Beaumont was allowed to return to England.
+Edward III, for the time being at least, maintained the peace with Scotland, but he was known to share the views of many of his countrymen that Northampton was a turpis pax—a shameful peace.
+In 1330, Edward III would make a formal request to the Scottish Crown to restore the lands of Beaumont's earldom to him, which was refused..
+Consequently, Beaumont and the other Disinherited sought to take advantage of the minority of Robert the bruce's infant son, David II and began making arrangements for a plan to make Edward Balliol king of Scotland and have their lands restored.